tunapanda/h5p-standalone/README.md

 `downloadUrl` |false| A path or a url that returns zipped h5p for download.
 The link is used by H5P `export` button `fullScreen` |false| A boolean on whether to enable fullscreen button if browser supports the feature.
 Default is `false`|
 `xAPIObjectIRI`|false| An identifier for a single unique Activity ~ utilized when generating xAPI [object](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#acturi) field.
 Default is page host+pathname
+`extras` |false|  Object containig extra data passed to the H5P when creating the Runnable instance.

 **Note:**
 - One can use absolute URL for `frameCss`, `frameJs`, and for other path options(`h5pJsonPath`,`librariesPath`, & `librariesPath`)